temitayocharles/stack-to-k8s/labs/07-social-scaling.md

 **Time**: 60 minutes
 **Difficulty**: ⭐⭐⭐⭐ Expert+

+> 🏅 Don’t miss the challenge: [Expert mode: cluster autoscaler debugging](#-expert-mode-cluster-autoscaler-debugging) at the end of the lab.
 This challenge tests everything you learned about scaling, HPA, resource management, and performance under extreme pressure.
 It simulates the most stressful day in e-commerce!

 **[→ Accept the Challenge](challenge-b-black-friday.md)**